 View Franchise Disclosure Documents in your industry using a free search, click Here.

 The Stanwood Group maintains a relationship with many of the leading franchise attorneys practicing today in the United States.
 We will introduce you to franchise attorney(s) that best fit your needs and budget.
 We will consult you and your attorney in the preparation of the franchise documents by establishing the business terms of the franchise program.
 As a franchisor, you are required by law to create and maintain this document for distribution to all prospective franchise candidates.

-What's an Accidental Franchise, and Could I Be One?
-Before licensing your business to others, learn what constitutes a franchise and how to avoid falling into the accidental franchise trap.
+Before considering alernate vehicles such as licensing your business to others, rather than franchising, learn what constitutes a franchise and how to avoid falling into the accidental franchise trap.
 Click Here to learn more about the Accidental Franchise presented by Fox Rothchild, LLP National Co-Chair of Franchising and Distribution Group; attention: Eleanor Vaida Gerhards (215) 918-3642.

-Please visit our Franchise Advisor Resource Center by clicking below to find:
+Please visit our Franchise Sales & Marketing Resource Center